dulfer/azure-vm-instance-scheduler/README.md

     `08:00-18:00|W. Europe Standard Time|mon,tue,wed,thu,fri`
     `07:00-20:00|Central America Standard Time|mon,tue,wed,thu,fri,sat`

+*An overview of available TimeZoneIDs can be found here:* [TimeZoneIDs.md](https://github.com/dulfer/azure-vm-businesshours-state/blob/master/TimeZoneIDs.md)

 ### *Tag:* BusinessHoursSizePattern ###
 *Definition of the VM state or size during and outside business hours.*
 State can either be on or off, or a VM size to scale to.